Third Six Pupillage: Crime, Sheffield

 A selection of case studies from some of our previous pupils.

-Due to the Covid-19 pandemic and the control measures in place at various court centres, providing mini-pupillage opportunities is currently extremely challenging, making mini-pupillages ineffective as a learning and assessment tool.
-This is not in keeping with the quality of opportunity we require or expect to deliver to candidates.
-As a result, we have cancelled our Summer programme and, with the expectation that the current control measures will be relaxed later in the year, will be advertising our Easter 2023 programme in January 2023.
+Due to the Covid-19 pandemic and the control measures in place at various court centres, providing mini-pupillage opportunities has been extremely challenging, making mini-pupillages ineffective as a learning and assessment tool.
+This was not in keeping with the quality of opportunity we expect to deliver to candidates.
+As a result, we cancelled our Summer programme.
+With the ongoing relaxation of control measures we expect a full programme to be available in 2023 and will be advertising our Easter 2023 programme in January 2023.
 Please keep an eye on this website for more information.

 St John’s Buildings is an equal opportunities employer.
 We will consider any reasonable adjustments necessary to facilitate applications from a diverse pool of applicants.